 Tying together these different sources of threat intelligence, the Fortinet Security Fabric protects media and entertainment organizations against advanced threats like ransomware by delivering real-time, robust threat intelligence using AI and ML, enabling automated response to threats that move at machine speed.

-Dynamic Cloud Security
+Adaptive Cloud Security

 Most media and entertainment organizations now operate in multiple public and private clouds.
 In many cases, companies take the “path of least resistance” and rely on each cloud provider’s suite of security tools.
 The result is a different security silo for each cloud, and no connection between the security architectures of the hybrid cloud and the on-premises infrastructure.
 In the end, this significantly reduces operational efficiency while diminishing security.